ArcGIS/maritime-charting-utilities/README.md

 9. Add the necessary Production Database feature classes to the Table Of Contents window.
 10. Click the Reviewer Table button ![App](Capture_table.PNG) on the Data Reviewer toolbar.

 In the Reviewer table, you can zoom to, pan to, select, and evaluate individual errors that have been recorded so that they can be corrected.
+If there is a feature to write the error back to, it is represented in the Data Reviewer table as a Feature Geometry.
+If there are coordinates given in the third party validation output, a Reviewer Geometry is created.
+In ENC Analyzer version 3.4, coordinates are provided for certain types of errors, as well as for errors related to SOUNDG objects.
+As a result, not all records have a Reviewer Geometry.
+Since there are no primitives in the NIS, there are no Feature Geometries, and only a Reviewer Geometry.

 ## Resources